Pricing Methodology

 Want to verify a specific number?

 Every catalog row in the UI is clickable.
-Clicking shows the full provenance: the exact API endpoint we fetched from, the fetch timestamp, the confidence level, and the stale-after window.
+Clicking shows the full provenance: the source URL or endpoint we fetched from, the fetch timestamp, the confidence level, and the stale-after window.
 If you find a number that looks wrong, email us and we'll investigate the specific row.